 A better question might be how can we afford not to do this?
 Nothing is more important than taking the gospel and passing it on to the next generation.
 Nevertheless, there are practical steps that can be considered as steps on the way towards the goal – voluntary apprenticeships, part-time apprenticeships, inviting motivated individuals to act as sponsors, and approaching MTS for further advice.

 Why does MTS advocate ‘Apprenticeships’?

 Our view is that considering and ‘tasting’ the ministry of the Word – even well before enrolling in theological college – is a worthy and important thing to do.
 We think that the ‘apprenticeship’ approach makes good sense.
 Not only is it grounded on important biblical principles but also on active participation in evangelism and bible teaching, all under the leadership of a trainer.
 As ministry is conducted in relationship, a two year apprenticeship enables real learning, real experience and real relationships to develop, the value of which could never be captured/repeated in a classroom context.
 An apprenticeship can also be adapted to any ministry context and can be tailor-made by trainers to their apprentices.
-For more information about apprenticeships visit the Apprenticeships page.
+For more information about apprenticeships visit our Enquiring about an MTS Apprenticeships page.

 I have other questions!

 You might find answers on our frequently asked questions page.